 The state maintains a small concrete boat launch.
 You may have to wait your turn to put your craft in the water.

 Shore access is good in a few spots but limited elsewhere.
-Much of the shore fishing at Mineral Lake is conducted from public docks at the west end of the lake, or from Mineral Lake Resort.
+Much of the shore fishing at Mineral Lake is conducted from public docks at the west end of the lake, or from Mineral Lake Lodge.

 There are good amenities at Mineral Lake, including on-site restrooms and parking.
 The lake itself is just north of the small community of Mineral, which means there’s also food, drink and lodging nearby.